Canon 1D vs Panasonic FZ300

 Review summary: Canon 1D vs Panasonic FZ300

-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the Canon 1D and the Panasonic FZ300?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.